mondem0/tank-suspension/README.md

   * `BrakeForce` – Extra force used to slow the tank when the throttle is released or the handbrake is set.

 Play the game, sit in the DriverSeat, and tweak the numbers until the tank handles the way you want.

+The suspension automatically recalculates the tank’s weight distribution every frame, so the same settings stay stable whether the hull is empty, carrying cargo, or supporting a seated driver.